"The more active an attitude [people] take

 Building on these insights, I advance a process-focused theory of racial ignorance in "Racial Ideology or Racial Ignorance?
-An Alternative Theory of Racial Cognition" (under review).
+An Alternative Theory of Racial Cognition" (working paper available at SocArXiv).
 Grounded in the premises of critical race theory and the philosophical construct ‘white ignorance,’ the Theory of Racial Ignorance (TRI) elaborates how racial ignorance works as a core process in white domination, drawing attention to mechanisms of white knowledge evasion and resistance that facilitate racial reproduction – in everyday life, through the work of institutions, and across societies more broadly.
 Together these pieces clarify the dimensions, creativity, and depth of whites’ commitment to racial reproduction, findings that urge significant updates to how we conceptualize consciousness-raising in education and social movement organizing.
 More broadly, this research contributes to an emergent body of work in the sociology of ignorance.
 Indeed, my recent piece in Sociology Compass – “Advancing a Sociology of Ignorance in the Study of Racism and Racial Non-Knowing” brings together the nascent work on ignorance and precedents in scholarship on race and racism, to urge race-critical scholars take advantage of our unique positionto advance theory and methodology surrounding ignorance and the social‐cultural production of non‐knowledge as a broader area of social inquiry.

 Line 2: Cultural Affordances